-Body Slam was a Sega arcade game which featured female wrestlers doing battle in the ring.
-It was fairly obscure, not not obscure enough for Firebird to take up the licence it seems with Software Creations behind the work.
+Body Slam was a SEGA arcade game featuring female wrestlers doing battle in the ring.
+It was fairly obscure, not not obscure enough though for Firebird to take up the licence it seems, with Software Creations behind the conversion work.

-A conversion was completed by Jonathan French, who converted Agent X 2 to the C64 previously, with Wayne Blake (Mermaid Madness, Psycho Pigs UXB, Raw Recruit) on graphics and Tim Follin on music.
+A conversion was completed by Jonathan French, who had previously converted Agent X 2 to the C64, with Wayne Blake (Mermaid Madness, Psycho Pigs UXB, Raw Recruit) on graphics and Tim Follin on music.

 The game never got a conversion for the other 8-bits, so this seems to have been a C64 exclusive, though variants of the arcade did appear on the Master System – but was nothing to do with Firebird or Software Creations.

 Interestingly, collector Mat Allen found a master disk some time back – and has dug out and created a G64 image of it for the archives, which you can find in the download links.
-Just why didn’t the game get a release?
+Just why didn’t the game get a release though?

 Here it is anyway – we hope to hear from Jonathan French at some point to confirm what happened.
 Watch this space!